iMage101/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script  adds execution permission to the owner, the group owner and the other users, to the file hello
+Script sets the permission to the file hello as follows, owner and group no permission, others all permission